sakarisalmi/42-Pipex/README.md

 >
 ```

-Ok, Now that we know what we're trying to replicate with the program, let's get into the project!
+Ok, Now that we know what we're trying to replicate with the program, let's get into the new interesting things in the project!

-## The Project
+## New concepts learned in the project
 So we know how redirection and piping work in the CLI, how do you do the same in a C-program?
 How do you link two two programs together in C?
 Wait a second, how do you even run a program _inside_ your program, let alone two?

 Let's start with that first.